muhammadhasyim/ax1_phase1/README.md

 # AX-1 (1959)

-This is a reproduction of the 1959 AX-1 coupled neutronics-hydrodynamics code documented in Argonne National Laboratory report ANL-5977.
-The code solves prompt supercritical reactor transients using S4 discrete ordinates transport, Lagrangian hydrodynamics with von Neumann-Richtmyer artificial viscosity, and a linear equation of state.
-It was written in modern Fortran 90+ while preserving the original algorithms.
+A reproduction of the 1959 AX-1 coupled neutronics-hydrodynamics code from Argonne National Laboratory report ANL-5977.
+The code simulates prompt supercritical reactor transients, computing how nuclear heating causes material expansion that eventually shuts down the chain reaction.

+## The Physics

+The simulation couples two physical processes.
+The neutronics module solves the transport equation using S4 discrete ordinates to find the neutron flux and the alpha-eigenvalue (inverse reactor period).
+The hydrodynamics module uses Lagrangian coordinates where the mesh moves with the material, with von Neumann-Richtmyer artificial viscosity to capture shocks.
+A linear equation of state relates pressure to density and temperature.

+## Source Files

+    src/kinds.f90             Precision definitions
+    src/types_1959.f90        Data structures for state and control variables src/neutronics_s4_1959.f90  S4 transport solver and alpha-eigenvalue iteration src/hydro_vnr_1959.f90    Lagrangian hydrodynamics with artificial viscosity
+    src/time_control_1959.f90 Adaptive time stepping (W stability, NS4 adjustment) src/io_1959.f90           Input parsing and output formatting
+    src/main_1959.f90         Main program and simulation loop

 ## Requirements

-The code requires a Fortran compiler supporting Fortran 2008 and GNU Make.
+A Fortran compiler (gfortran recommended) and Make.
+On Ubuntu or Debian:
-On Debian or Ubuntu systems, install these with:

     sudo apt install gfortran make

-On macOS with Homebrew:

-    brew install gcc make
+For plotting, Python 3 with numpy, pandas, and matplotlib:

+    pip install numpy pandas matplotlib

+For the LaTeX document, a TeX distribution with pdflatex:

+    sudo apt install texlive-latex-recommended texlive-fonts-recommended

 ## Building

-To compile the 1959 reproduction:

     make -f Makefile.1959